Finding the right scale of a network: Efficient identification of causal emergence through spectral clustering: Methods

 \subsubsection{Greedy algorithm}

-The greedy algorithm, which was first introduced in \cite{klein2019uncertainty}, is structured as follows: for each node, $v_i$, a list of neighboring nodes is constructed, $\{v_j\} \in B_i$, where $B_i$ is the \textit{Markov blanket} of $v_i$.
-The Markov blanket, $B_i$, of a node, $v_i$, is composed of the ``parents'', the ``children'', and the ``parents of the children'' of $v_i$.
-Therefore $\{v_j\} \in B_i$ includes only those nodes targeting $v_i$, and also nodes targeted by $v_i$, and then also the nodes that target those nodes targeted by $v_i$ \cite{pearl2014probabilistic}.
+The greedy algorithm, which was first introduced in \cite{klein2020uncertainty}, is structured as follows: for each node, $v_i$, a list of neighboring nodes is constructed, $v_j \in B_i$, where $B_i$ is a subgraph of nodes ``surrounding'' node $v_i$; these include nodes with out-weights $w_{ji}$ connecting to $v_i$ (the ``parents'' of $v_i$), nodes that $v_i$'s out-weights $w_{ij}$ connect to (``children'' of $v_i$), and nodes that have out-weights $w_{kj}$ to $v_i$'s children (the ``parents of the children'' of $v_i$).
+Therefore $v_j \in B_i$ includes only those nodes targeting $v_i$, nodes targeted by $v_i$, and also the nodes that target those nodes targeted by $v_i$, a subgraph that is reminiscent to a \textit{Markov blanket}, from causal inference \cite{pearl2014probabilistic}.
 The algorithm assesses the change in $EI$ after a node $v_i$, and another node, $v_j \in B_i$, are combined into a macro-node, $v_\mu$.
 If this leads to a gain in $EI$, the algorithm stores this change.
-If necessary, it will change the queue of nodes, $\{v_j\}$, with any new neighboring nodes from $v_j$'s Markov blanket that were not already in $\{v_j\}$, so as to expand the search.
-If a node, $v_j$, has already been combined into a macro-node via a grouping with a previous node, $v_i$, then it will not be included in new queues, $\{v_j\}$, of later nodes to check.
-Each pair of nodes is iteratively checked by the algorithm, starting with some node $v_j$, and pairing it with every node in it's Markov blanket, $\{v_j\} \in B_i$, and then starting on a new node, until every node is tested.
+If necessary, it will change the queue of nodes, $v_j \in B_i$, adding any new neighboring nodes from $v_j$'s surrounding nodes, $B_j$, that were not already in $B_i$, so as to expand the search.
+If a node, $v_j$, has already been combined into a macro-node via a grouping with a previous node, $v_i$, then it will not be included in the new queue of nodes to check.
+Each pair of nodes is iteratively checked by the algorithm, starting with some node $v_j$, and pairing it with every node $v_j \in B_i$, and then starting on a new node, until every node is tested.

 Given a network with $n$ nodes, checking a single pair of nodes for causal emergence requires computing a macroscale network, which has $O(n^2)$ time complexity, and then computing the $EI$ of the candidate macro network, $G_M$, which is also $O(n^2)$.
-In the worst case, $n\choose 2$ pairs of nodes need to be checked, though in practice interesting networks typically require far fewer checks, so the overall runtime of this algorithm is $O(n^4)$.
+In the worst case, $n\choose 2$ pairs of nodes need to be checked, though in practice interesting networks typically require far fewer checks, so the overall runtime of this algorithm is $O(n^4)$, though if optimized, this can be $O(n^3)$ by only recalculating and storing the change in $EI$ at every step.
 To use this greedy algorithm we made use of the publicly-available Python package at \url{github.com/jkbren/einet}.